-The University will maintain as confidential any accommodations or protective measures provided to the complainant to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations or protective measures.
+The University will maintain as confidential any accommodations or supportive measures provided to the complainant and respondent to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations or supportive measures.

-An individual’s failure to comply with restrictions imposed by interim measures is a violation of University Policy and a basis for disciplinary action, up to and including expulsion from the University.
+An individual’s failure to comply with restrictions imposed by supportive measures is a violation of University Policy and a basis for disciplinary action, up to and including expulsion from the University.

 VIII.
 WITHDRAWAL OF A COMPLAINT